RobinNaumann/activitypub-express/README.md

 using `app.on('apex-inbox', ({ actor, activity, recipient, object }) => {...})`, which
 is fired for each incoming message.

-For an example of a server-to-server app build with activitypub-expresss, check out [Guppe Groups](https://a.gup.pe) - the federated social groups app server built with just [250 lines of code](https://github.com/immers-space/guppe/blob/main/index.js).
+For an example of a server-to-server app build with activitypub-express, check out [Guppe Groups](https://a.gup.pe) - the federated social groups app server built with just [250 lines of code](https://github.com/immers-space/guppe/blob/main/index.js).